ALASKA 7 DAYS + Extensions

 Day tours from Anchorage run about $1500 per person. <Learn more>

 Overnight lodging: Brooks Lodge is extremely difficult to book; they use a <lottery system> nearly a year and a half in advance.
-Rates are "à la carte," and an overnight stay often totals more than $1,000 when you include the mandatory air taxi and meals.
+Rates are à la carte, and a night usually costs over $1,000 once you add the required air taxi and meals.

 ———————